safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 You would then have both files open in a text editor and can edit the new *web.xml* file to be configured to allow for encrypted web connections.

-Remember, it is strongly suggested to go through each configuration file instead of simply copying the old configuration file to the new FME Server directory; file structures may change between releases!
+Remember, it is strongly suggested to go through each configuration file instead of simply copying the old configuration file into the new FME Server directory; file structures may change between releases!

 ---